EtienneCmb/visbrain/docs/mod_sleep.rst

 Load file using MNE-Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, it is possible to load several other file formats using `MNE Python package <http://martinos.org/mne/stable/>`_.
-The code below shows how to load either BDF, EGI or EEGLab files and pass them to *Sleep*.
+The code below shows how to load either BDF, EGI or EEGLab files and pass them to :class:`Sleep`.

 .. code-block:: python